Gromov-Witten invariants of $\mathrm{Sym}^d\mathbb{P}^r$: Notation, conventions, and background

 \subsection{(Orbifold) Gromov-Witten theory}

-Our objects of study are the moduli spaces $\Mbar_{0,n}(X,\beta)$ of $n$-marked genus zero stable maps to a smooth proper Deligne-Mumford stack $X$ of degree $\beta,$ introduced in \cite{ChenRuan2002} and \cite{AbramovichVistoli2002}.
-See \cite{Liu2013}, Section 7 for an introduction to the subject (in all genus).
-Following \cite{Liu2013}, we use the convention that all gerbes come with the data of a section.
+Our objects of study are the moduli spaces $\Mbar_{g,n}(X,\beta)$ of $n$-marked genus-$g$ stable maps to a smooth proper Deligne-Mumford stack $X$ of degree $\beta,$ introduced in \cite{ChenRuan2002} and \cite{AbramovichVistoli2002}.
+See \cite{Liu2013}, Section 7 for an introduction to the subject (in all genera).
+Following \cite{Liu2013}, we use the technical convention that all gerbes come with the data of a section.

 In this paper we will have either $X=\Sym^d\P^r$ or $X=BG$ for some finite group $G$.
-We write $(f:C\to X)$ for a $\C$-point of $\Mbar_{0,n}(X,\beta)$, and
+We write $(f:C\to X)$ for a $\C$-point of $\Mbar_{g,n}(X,\beta)$, and

 for the universal curve and universal map.

 A \emph{Gromov-Witten invariant} is an integral of the form